1. Books I Loved

 I found this collection a little inconsistent, but it features some very strong stories.
 The first, ‘Ancestor Worship’ is a great take on death.
 ‘In the Air’ is a sweet story about a girl who lives with the ghost of her dead twin (not actually depressing).
 ‘The Cost to Be’ is a powerful and very grim science fiction story about colonialism, which actually feels a little out of place in the collection.
 ‘The Lincoln Train’ is set in an alternative history in which President Lincoln survived the assassination attempt and deported former slave owners to the West.
 ‘Interview: On Any Given Day’ is a thought provoking meditation on youth and ageing.
 Ageing is a recurring theme with several poignant stories about dementia.

 Nancy Kress, Crossfire (2011)

 A diverse group of colonists find that the supposedly uninhabited world on which they have just settled is also home to some odd aliens who don’t seem to have originated there.
 As they observe, they begin to suspect that the creatures are being subjected to some kind of science experiment.
 The colonists soon find themselves caught in the crossfire in the war between two alien races.
 In many ways. this is an old-fashioned, science fiction adventure, but it’s Nancy Kress, so it has complex, nuanced characters and asks big moral and philosophical questions.
 The Quaker Minister and his rebel daughter, Nan, are especially good.
 Bonus lesbians too.

-The books that I personally enjoyed, but …
+2. Books that I personally enjoyed, but …

 Connie Willis, Blackout (2010)